donejs/donejs/docs/guide.md

 ![DoneJS app](img/place-my-order.png)

-After the initial application setup (including a server that hosts and pre-renders the application) we will create several custom elements and then bring them together using the application state and routes.
+After the initial application setup that includes a server that hosts and pre-renders the application we will create several custom elements and bring them together using the application state and routes.
 Then we will learn how to retrieve data from the server using a RESTful API.

-After that we will talk more about what a view-model is and how to identify, implement and test its functionality.
-Once we have unit tests running in the browser we will automate running them from the command line locally and also on a continuous integration server.
-In the subsequent chapters we will show how to easily import other existing modules into our application and how to set up a real-time connection.
+After that we will talk about what a view-model is and how to identify, implement and test its functionality.
+Once we have unit tests running in the browser, we will automate running them locally from the command line and also on a continuous integration server.
+In the subsequent chapters, we will show how to easily import other modules into our application and how to set up a real-time connection.

-Finally we will describe how to build and deploy your application for the web and also as a desktop application with nw.js and a mobile app with Cordova.
+Finally, we will describe how to build and deploy your application for the web, as a desktop application with nw.js, and as a mobile app with Cordova.

 @body

 ## Setup the project

-In this section we will create our DoneJS project and set up a REST API that the application can use.
+In this section we will create our DoneJS project and set up a REST API for the application to use.
 You will need [NodeJS](http://www.meetup.com/yyc-js/events/222682935/?a=ra1_te) or [io.js](https://iojs.org/en/index.html) installed and your code editor of choice.

 ### Create the project

-To get set up, create a new folder and in it initialize a [package.json](https://docs.npmjs.com/files/package.json) which will contain information about your project, its dependencies and configuration:
+To get started, we create a new folder with a [package.json](https://docs.npmjs.com/files/package.json) which will contain information about your project, its dependencies and configuration by running the following commands:

 ```
 mkdir place-my-order